 Obtaining financing for your startup business may be the biggest challenge you face in your company’s infancy.

-If you don’t have sufficient personal funds to start your business, you’ll need to secure additional funds.
-There are several funding options available for soon-to-be business owners, including several types of loans, investors, and crowdfunding.
+If you don’t have sufficient personal funds to start your, you’ll need to secure additional funds.
+There are several funding options available for soon-to-be business owners, including various types of loans, investors, and crowdfunding.

 A popular saying that many in startup financing like to say is, “You should always look to family, friends, and fools for funding before an investor or loan.”
 The reason is that family and friends (and fools) are the cheapest sources of capital.